miseEnPlace-i/lapr2/docs/SprintB/US09/US09_RegisterVaccinationCenter.md

 * **AC1:** Each center mush have one Center Coordinator.
 * **AC2:** All required fields must be filled in.
 * **AC3:** When creating a new Vaccination Center, validate that there isn´t already one existing with the same references.
+* **AC4:** Each center must be or HealthCare Center or Community Mass Vaccination Center.

 ### 1.4.
 Found out Dependencies